aladdinzee/python-packet-firewall/README.md

-# python-packet-firewall

 # 🛡️ Python Packet Filtering Firewall

-This is aPython-based packet sniffing firewall that captures, filters, and logs network packets using the [Scapy](https://scapy.readthedocs.io/) library.
+This is  a Python-based packet sniffing firewall that captures, filters, and logs network packets using the [Scapy](https://scapy.readthedocs.io/) library.

 The Firewall script allows the users to define blocked IP addresses and ports through a simple configuration file (rules.json).
 As the firewall runs, it prints and logs any packet that matches the block rules, making it easy to observe potentially malicious or unwanted traffic.
 The script runs for a predefined period (default: 5 minutes) and is built with clarity and modularity in mind.